 “There’s smart and there’s really smart … “

-To put it differently, the real power of what we call AI is not found simply in presenting or smartly organizing data, or even in alerts that are merely based on data.
+In other words, the real power of what we call AI is not found simply by organizing the data or presenting it smartly, or even in alerts that are merely based on the data.

 Let’s think of AI as a continuum, built on top of the data surface level.
-You can use AI to be responsive (let’s call it level 1): for example, as soon as the Waze system knows there’s a police car in your route, it can pop up an alert.
-Or you can use AI to make smart predictions (level 5) instead of waiting until something happens before you can.
+You can use AI to be responsive (let’s call it level 1): for example, as soon as the Waze system realizes that there’s a police car in your route, it can pop up an alert.
+Alternatively you can use AI to make smart predictions (level 5), instead of waiting for something to happen before you can.
 For example, if the system knows that in this road, during these hours, and only when it’s not raining, a police car is usually spotted, it alerts users of the possibility without having to wait for some user to mark it on the map first and only then react.

-The AI continuum can be compared to an intelligence scale that lets us, humans, move from making conclusions based on data to optimizing our environment
+The AI continuum can be compared to an intelligence scale that allows us, to optimize our environment instead of making conclusions based on data.

-Differences between AI levels are often analyzed through the lens of context, since context is a key concept when talking about AI, in any domain.
-In fact, it’s impossible to discuss intelligence levels outside of context.
+Differences between AI levels are often analyzed through the lens of context, as context is a key concept when talking about AI, in any domain.
+Moreover, it’s impossible to discuss intelligence levels outside of context.

-Even a seemingly trivial question like “what should I wear today?” is completely context-dependent, and although it’s answered almost automatically, billions of times a day, all around the world, it calls for a very sophisticated process of contextualizing: What is the weather like today?
+Even a seemingly trivial question like “what should I wear today?” is completely context-dependent, and although the answer is almost automatic, billions of times a day, all around the world, it calls for a very sophisticated process of contextualizing: What is the weather like today?
 Where am I going?
 Is it a work day or a day off? is there a dress code?
 What do I want other people to think of me?
 And most importantly: which of these questions are my top priority right now?

 Pure data can only take you so far.
-At some point, you will need to run calculation power and add a sort of algorithmic thinking, considering both your experience (historical data) and variety of parameters (the context).
+At some point, it wont be enough and you will need to calculate the data and add a sort of algorithmic thinking, considering both your experience (historical data) and variety of parameters (the context).
 That’s AI.

-When you think about it deeply, you see that the answer for such a “simple” question is a lot more than a list of all options currently in my closet – which is more or less the equivalent of data presented on a dashboard.
+When you think about it deeply, you see that the answer for such a “simple” question is a lot more than just list of all options that you currently have which is more or less the equivalent of data presented on a dashboard.

-Obviously, when it comes to manufacturing, the nature of the questions and decisions we’re dealing with is quite different than your everyday life as a consumer.
-Still, our AI’s competence is measured by its ability to offer optimized solutions while weighing all components of the relevant context.
-And that’s exactly what systems like Plataine’s IIoT are built to do.
+When it comes to manufacturing, the nature of the questions and decisions you need to deal with with is obviously quite different than your everyday life as a consumer.
+Still, our AI’s competence is measured by its ability to offer optimized solutions while taking all components of the relevant context into consideration.
+That’s exactly what systems like Plataine’s IIoT are built to do.

 1 – Prediction of work order latency

 As with most other aspects of AI solutions, we set the stage by observing what (simple) MES or similar systems are capable of.
 Well, they do possess some capability of assessing work order latency, especially when the context is not complex.
-Basically, a simple “prediction” of how long it should take to get a production cycle done.
-In some very simple situations, you don’t need more.
-The problem is that systems can be very inaccurate or identify the risk too late if they don’t take into account a lot of important information, such as historical data.
+Basically, a simple “prediction” of how long it should take to get a production cycle done in some very simple situations, is enough.
+The problem is that some systems can be very inaccurate or identify the risk too late by not taking into account a lot of important information, such as historical data.

-Let’s take as an example aerospace parts manufacturing; in many sites, 10-30% of work orders are late on a regular basis, information on bottlenecks at stations, availability of tools, and material shelf life isn’t a part of the calculation, and the condition of stations and machines is rarely acknowledged.
+Using composite parts for Aerospace manufacturing as an example; in many sites, 10-30% of work orders are late on a regular basis, information on bottlenecks at various stations, tools availability , and material shelf life isn’t even a part of the calculation, and the condition of stations and machines is rarely acknowledged.
 Yes, there are missing parts to this context.

 In this example, if you use a typical MES system that indicates the order progress and alerts if operations are running late you would not be getting any prediction on latency.
-When we used the Plataine system, we learned that if we kept our plan as is, we will be at risk due to the following issues:
+When we used the machine learning for production optimization system, we learned that if we kept our plan as is, we will be at risk due to the following issues: